 Domain Driven Design Best Practices

-However, understanding best practices for domain driven design is simply not enough for your team to be successful.
+However, understanding domain driven design best practices is simply not enough for your team to be successful.
 You need to execute them.
 Eric Evans himself points out in a talk at the GOTO Conference, how time has shown even the best of teams struggle with discipline using Domain Driven Design on a monolithic scale.
 In his talk, he highlights how microservices helps drive these best practices by forcing teams to deal with domain boundaries.

 All of that being said, if you feel so far microservices are the right fit for you, keep in mind a microservice approach might still not be your best option to start with.
 As Martin Fowler explains, "even experienced architects working in familiar domains have great difficulty getting boundaries right at the beginning."
 Simply put, getting domain boundaries right is hard and as we saw with the application continuum, solutions rarely are static.
 Even if you do define the domain boundaries right at the beginning, they may very well change over time.
 A monolithic approach at the start enables you to pivot faster to changing business requirements.
 Once you've solidified your architecture you can always break it apart into microservices.
 As Simon Brown has stated at various talks: "If you can't build a monolith, what makes you think microservices are the answer?"